 Before we begin, may we say that the processing of black soldier fly larvae involves the killing of the grubs to be processed into food pellets.
 From an ethical standpoint, there may be different views on this topic.
+We won't discuss this here.
 If you're more okay with this, let's see some ideas together.

 To harvest the larvae, you can use a manual shake sifter to filter the frass (the remaining food pieces, larvae poop & exoskeletons) out from the larvae themselves.
 If the substrate is a bit wet & slurry, wait for it to air dry.
 It'll be easier to separate them when it's dry.

 #2.
 Adding More Food on the Surface

 This little trick is shared by Black Soldier Fly Colony.
 To get the larvae to come up from the feeding bed, add some more food on the top.
 After a while, when the majority of them have climbed up to the surface.
 You can use some netting or tools to gather them & scoop them out.

 #3.
 Covering a Fabric Piece on Top

 By covering a fabric piece on top of the feeding box, this may reduce the oxygen supply below.
 The larvae then, striving for survival, will naturally rise to the top.
 We can then grab the four corners of the fabric & harvest the larvae.

 After collecting the larvae into one place, we can then begin: